-DISDAIN - CONTEMPT - DISGUST - GUILT - PRIDE, ETC.- Helplessness - Patience - Affirmation and Negation.
+DISDAIN-CONTEMPT-DISGUST-GUILT-PRIDE, ETC. -HELPLESSNESS-PATIENCE-AFFIRMATION AND NEGATION.

-Contempt, scorn and disdain, variously expressed - Derisive smile -Gestures expressive of contempt - Disgust - Guilt, deceit, pride, &c...-Helplessness or impotence-Patience-Obstinacy- Signs of alfirmation and negation.
+Contempt, scorn and disdain, variously expressed-Derisive smile-Gestures expressive of contempt-Disgust-Guilt, deceit, pride, &c.-Helplessness or impotence-Patience-Obstinacy-Shrugging the shoulders common to most of the races of man-Signs of affirmation and negation.

-SCORN and disdain can hardly be distinguished from contempt, excepting that they imply a rather more angry frame of mind.
+Scorn and disdain can hardly be distinguished from contempt, excepting that they imply a rather more angry frame of mind.
 Nor can they be clearly distinguished from the feelings discussed in the last chapter under the terms of sneering and defiance.
 Disgust is a sensation rather more distinct in its nature, and refers to something revolting, primarily in relation to the sense of taste, as actually perceived or vividly imagined; and secondarily to anything which causes a similar feeling, through the sense of smell, touch, and even of eyesight.
 Nevertheless, extreme contempt, or as it is often called loathing contempt, hardly differs from disgust.
 These several conditions of the mind are, therefore, nearly related; and each of them may be exhibited in many different ways.
 Some writers have insisted chiefly on one mode of expression, and others on a different mode.
-From this circumstance M. Lemoine has argued 1 that their descriptions are not trustworthy.
-But we shall immediately see that it is natural that the feelings which we have here to consider should be ex-
+From this circumstance M. Lemoine has argued that their descriptions are not trustworthy.
+But we shall immediately see that it is natural that the feelings which we have here to consider should be expressed in many different ways, inasmuch as various habitual actions serve equally well, through the principle of association, for their expression.